Kitchen Zones

 On the other hand, if you don’t do much cooking, you may want to downsize this area so you can free up space for what you do like to do in your kitchen, such as canning or preserving food from your garden.

-Once you have an idea of what zones you want to have and where each zone will be, you can stock each zone with the items you use most often.
+Once you have an idea of what zones you want to have and where each zone will be, you can stock each area with the items and tools you use most often.

-• For example, in the cooking zone, you will want to keep pots, pans, cooking utensils, and spices close by.
+• In the cooking zone, you will want to keep pots, pans, cooking utensils, and spices nearby.

 • In the eating zone, you will want plates, cups, and silverware.

-• And in the food prep area, you will want to keep cutting boards, knives, and any other tools you use for food prep.
+• In the food prep area, you will want to keep cutting boards, knives, and any other tools you use for food prep.

 You get the idea!

-The key here is to keep the items you need close at hand and to store everything else away.
-Not only will this help you to be efficient in the kitchen it will also help you to stay organized and avoid cluttered counters.
+The key here is to keep the items you need close at hand and to store everything else away in another area.
+Not only will this help you to be efficient in the kitchen, but it will also help you to stay organized and avoid cluttered counters.

 Extra Kitchen Zone Tips